earthly/website/blog/_posts/2022-02-01-docker-mysql.md

  - mysql
 topic: docker
 last_modified_at: 2023-04-17
-excerpt: "Learn how to use Docker to manage your MySQL database and simplify your deployment process.
-This article covers everything you need to know, from planning your deployment to persisting data with volumes and creating a custom Docker image."
+excerpt: Learn how to use Docker to manage your MySQL database and simplify your deployment process.
+This article covers everything from planning your deployment to persisting data with volumes, and even creating a custom Docker image for your MySQL instance.
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 This article is about data management for MySQL containers.
 If you're interested in a simple and containerized approach to building software then [check us out](/).**